Efficient Uniform Negative Edge Weights: Convergence of the General

-The Markov Chain underlying \cref{algo:sampler} is defined on state space~$\setCons_{G, \wInt}$.
-If $\wInt$ is uncountable (\eg real-valued $\wInt = [a, b]$), then also the state space can be uncountable, which can be dealt with notions similar to irreducibility and aperiodicity.
-For the remainder of this section, we assume that $\wInt$ consists of an arbitrary finite union of intervals.
+The underlying Markov Chain of \cref{algo:sampler} is defined on the state space \setConsFull.
+In the proof of \cref{thm:convergence-mc}, we assumed that $\wInt$ is countable and that we can assign a non-zero probability to every value in $\wInt$, \ie $\frac{1}{|\wInt|}$.
+However, if $\wInt$ is uncountable, \eg we have real-valued $\wInt = [a,b]$, the state space \setCons might also be uncountable and the proof of \cref{thm:convergence-mc} does not apply.
+Not only that but also the notions of aperiodicity and irreducibility do not apply to such a Markov Chain.
+For that, we need similar but more general definitions.
+We thus assume for the remainder of this section that $\wInt$ consists of an arbitrary finite union of intervals.